ericjiang97/ericjiang97/README.md

 #### I’m currently a Software Engineer at Google.

-As a Software Engineer within the Pixel Software Security team (Pixel Test Engineering, Pixel Software), I work on automation tools, as well as shaping better processes to enable development on both software and hardware engineering teams to build delightful, stable and secure products for everyone.
+As a Software Engineer within the Apps & Reporting team (Pixel Test Engineering, Pixel Software), I currently lead Frontend Development & UX of a next-generation & modern internal test platform for testing Pixel devices.

 ---